-Law firm strategic planning may not be your top priority right now—especially with the current economic environment.
-With pressing issues at hand, it can be challenging to step back and think about what the future will look like for your law firm.
+Law firm strategic planning is critical for the future prosperity of your law firm.
+You must develop your law firm strategic planning to inform your law firm business management.
+With the daily pressures lawyers face, it can be challenging to step back and think about what the future will look like for your law firm.
 However, whether you’re a solo lawyer or have some partners at your small firm, law firm strategic planning is more critical than ever now.
-Strategic planning for law firms impacts their growth, which can mean surviving or going under during a recession.
+Lack of strategic planning for law firms hobbles their growth, and this can mean surviving or going under.

-In this blog post, we’ll go over why strategic planning is essential to any law firm, how to create a law firm strategic plan, and the steps you can take to help you successfully execute your plan.
+In this blog post, we will discuss why strategic planning is essential to every law firm, how to create a law firm strategic plan, and the steps you can take to help you successfully execute your plan.

 Why strategic planning for law firms is essential

-Are you starting out as a solo lawyer?
-Or has your firm been operating for a few years?
-Regardless of how old your law firm is, think of law firm strategic planning as a form of a recession contingency plan.
+Whether you’re starting as a sole practitioner or your firm has been operating for a few years, think of law firm strategic planning as a form of resiliency and recession-proofing mission-critical blueprint for success.
 Stephen Covey’s The 7 Habits of Highly Effective People talks about the importance of having a wide-lens camera—so you see things through the right lens.

 How to create a law firm strategic plan

-Strategic planning for law firms can sound daunting, especially if you’ve never created a plan before.
-From getting key stakeholders committed to creating a strategic plan and analysing your firm’s strengths and weaknesses, to implementing your strategic plan, there are many moving parts.
-Below, we’ll delve deeper into the steps you need to take to set yourself and your law firm up for success.
+Strategic planning for law firms can sound daunting, especially if you’ve never created a plan.
+From getting key stakeholders committed to building a strategic plan and analysing your firm’s strengths and weaknesses to implementing your strategic plan, there are many moving parts.
+Below, we’ll delve deeper into the steps you must take to set yourself and your law firm up for success.

 Commit to creating a strategic plan for your law firm

 One of the first things you need to do is to get the leadership team in your law firm to commit to law firm strategic planning.
-In a solo law firm, this would be easier.
-But if you have some partners in your firm, you need to get everyone on board with creating a strategic plan.
-By making sure all the key stakeholders at your firm feel a sense of urgency and accountability towards creating a law firm strategic plan, you are more likely to arrive at a well-thought-out plan within your desired timeframe.
+This is much easier for a sole practitioner.
+However, if you have some partners in your firm, you must get everyone on board with creating a strategic plan.
+By ensuring all the key stakeholders at your firm feel a sense of urgency and accountability towards creating a law firm strategic plan, you are more likely to arrive at a well-thought-out plan within your desired timeframe.

 Dedicate time for law firm strategic planning

-This may mean blocking out everyone’s calendar for regular law firm strategic planning meetings and being clear about what you want to accomplish during each meeting.
-If you are a solo solicitor, blocking some time out in your own calendar can help you prioritise strategic planning.
+You must schedule regular law firm strategic planning meetings for everyone involved and be clear about what you want to accomplish during each meeting.
+If you are a sole practitioner, blocking some time out in your calendar can help you prioritise strategic planning.

 Make sure you have the right tools and resources

-Before you start working on law firm strategic planning, you’ll want to research what makes a great strategic plan—and the tools you’ll need to make that happen.
+Before you start working on law firm strategic planning, you must research what makes a great strategic plan and the tools you need to make that happen.
 In this Hubspot blog post, Meredith Hart highlights some useful strategic planning models and tools.
 We’ll discuss performing a SWOT analysis below, but other models and tools include:

 - OKRs (objectives and key results): This goal-setting model does an amazing job at helping your law firm set big, hairy, audacious goals and find ways to achieve them.